PKU-Alignment/align-anything/README.md

         return {'text': formatted_prompt}
 ```

 After designing the aforementioned template, you just need to specify this template by passing the `--train_template PKUSafeRLHF` argument when invoking the dataset to complete the corresponding training.
 Perhaps the above example still lacks specificity; therefore, we provide command references that encompass various models executing multiple algorithms on diverse datasets.
 You can expedite your training process by directly running or modifying these scripts [here](./examples/).
+For special task including `text image interleaved input and output` and  `any-to-text`, you can refer to [projects](./projects/).

 # Evaluate